How will my book be sold?

 When can I order my book?

 We aim to have printed stock in the warehouses by the first day of the month in which your book is published.
-You can see the planned arrival dates in "Printing" on the Production page.
 If you need books earlier for promotion, please request them on the Help forum under Sales & Distribution/Sales to authors.
+We will then send you an invoice and arrange for copies to come to you directly from the printer.

 How many can I order?

-- For orders 1-30; contact the distributor in your region (listed below), say you’re an author or contributor, and they will apply the standard author terms of discount 50% firm sale no returns to any title that you buy from any of the imprints (exception is Australia/New Zealand, where it’s 40%).
+- For orders 1--10 placed after the initial print run; contact the distributor in your region (listed below), say you’re an author or contributor, and they will apply the standard author terms of discount 50% firm sale non returnable on any title in any imprint (exception is Australia where it’s 40% when authors order from Brumby our local distributor).

-- For orders over 25 please order direct from the office by putting a note up on the Help forum, under Sales & Distribution/Sales to authors giving:
+- For initial orders and and all orders for over 10 copies please order direct from the office by putting a note up on the Help forum, under Sales & Distribution/Sales to authors giving:

 - Quantity of books